italohdc/maze-solving/README.md

 ## Run the code

-This is just a beta code and will be soon ported to C++.

 In order to use a similar language available in the Arduino IDE, this code was made using the sofware sketchbook Processing.